 Opportunities for Field Work and Internship Experiences

 The Sociology Department encourages students to pursue the varied opportunities to combine classroom learning with practical experiences through fieldwork and internships in Philadelphia and the surrounding suburbs.
 Opportunities for volunteer work in social service and other agencies are provided through the College's Civic Engagement Office.
 Students interested in course related internships should consult the Professor teaching the course for more information.

 Departmental Grants for Summer Internships

 Over the past decade, the sociology department has received a gift to fund student internships.
-The Pollak Fund supports student internships (for sociology junior and sophomore majors only!) for 8-10 weeks each summer.
-These grants are supported by the estate of Otto and Gertrude Pollak - lawyers from Vienna, Austria - who became political refugees from Nazi-occupied Austria and emigrated to the United States.
+The Pollak Fund supports student internships (for sociology junior and sophomore majors only!) for eight to 10 weeks each summer.
+These grants are supported by the estate of Otto and Gertrude Pollak—lawyers from Vienna, Austria—who became political refugees from Nazi-occupied Austria and emigrated to the United States.
 After they settled in the Philadelphia area, Bryn Mawr College had a significant impact in helping them to establish their professional careers.
-For more details and application instructions, download this letter [DOC].
+For more details and application instructions, read this letter [PDF].

 Students may request to work independently with a faculty member on an individual research project.
 The number of students accepted for independent study is necessarily limited because of other demands on faculty's time.
 Independent study is restricted to seniors and can be undertaken in either semester of the senior year.
 The student must have a GPA in the major of at least 3.3.
-The student must have done relevant course work in the area of the research study with the professor she requests to supervise her study.
-The student should seek the approval of the prospective faculty adviser as early as possible in the semester preceding the proposed independent study.
+Students must have done relevant course work in the area of the research study with the professor they request to supervise their study.
+Students should seek the approval of the prospective faculty adviser as early as possible in the semester preceding the proposed independent study.

 Interdepartmental Programs and Opportunities for Work at Other Institutions